 Voice Banking is a way for pALS to create a synthesized or “computerized” version of their natural speaking voice.
 The benefit to voice banking is that a pALS can use their personal synthesized voice with their Speech Generating Device (SGD), thus their SGD voice sounds very similar to their physical voice.
-Voice banking can be done several ways with various software.
+Voice banking can be done in several ways with various software.
 Access to voice banking can be done with free software, while others have a fee.

 Acapela and ModelTalker are speech synthesis software packages developed for people who are losing or who have already lost their ability to speak.
-It allows people who use a SGD to communicate with a unique personal synthetic voice that is representative of their own voice.
+It allows people who use an SGD to communicate with a unique personal synthetic voice that is representative of their own voice.

 Frequently Asked Questions